xmos/lib_mic_array/README.rst

 ........

 The microphone array library has the following features:

-  * Configurability of:

-     - Output sample rate,
+  - 48kHz, 24kHz, 16kHz, 12kHz and 8kHz output sample rate by default,
+  - 1-16 PDM interfaces per tile,
+  - Minimum of 100dBs of signal to noise for all output sample frequencies,
-     - Frame size.
+  - Framing,

-  * Supports:
+  - Windowing and sample index bit reversal within a frame,
+  - Individual microphone gain compensation,
+  - DC bias removal,

-     - up to 3.072MHz input sample rate,
+  - Up to 3.072MHz input sample rate,
   - High resolution microphone specific delay lines.

 Components
 ...........